Stowaway survives flight in wheel well of a Turkish Airlines freighter - Aviation24.be

 It’s unclear where the stowaway started his dangerous journey.
 The days before, the aircraft operated between Istanbul (Turkey), Nairobi (Kenya) and Kinshasa (DRC).

-Dutch Marechaussee has launched an investigation into possible human trafficking.
+The Dutch Marechaussee has launched an investigation into possible human trafficking.

 De Marechaussee in Limburg doet verder onderzoek naar oa mogelijke mensensmokkel ivm de aangetroffen verstekeling die op Maastricht Aachen Airport werd aangetroffen bij het landingsgestel van een vliegtuig.
 De vermoedelijk 16-jarige Keniaanse jongen maakt het redelijk goed. pic.twitter.com/awO9iyyB6t